dsilgadosalcedo/lm-portfolio/README.md

 The build process automatically generates Convex types using `convex codegen` before building the Next.js application.
 This ensures that the `_generated/api` module is available during the build.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## SEO Setup

+- Set `NEXT_PUBLIC_APP_URL` to your production origin, e.g. `https://your-domain.com`.
+- Dynamic Open Graph image is generated from the Hero photo at `app/opengraph-image.tsx`.
+- Robots and sitemap are available at `/robots.txt` and `/sitemap.xml`.
+- Web app manifest is served from `/manifest.webmanifest`.